shadadu/hackathon_space_effector/README.md

 ChaptGPT 5.2+, Codex

 # Running the services
-The stack provides a simulation platform for researching and testing micro-gravity environment Optimal Control and Deep Learning based trajectory planners and executors.

 To start:
 1. In the project root dir, run `JAX_VARIANT=cuda12 MOVEIT_ENABLE_GPU=true ./bring_up.sh` to boot up the docker containers: rosnet(bridge network), ros_master, astrobee_grasp, moveit